 The strong effect of the seed-mismatch identity suggested a long-range conformational coupling allowing the pairing state at the seed region to communicate with the pairing potential at the 3′ region.
-This inferred coupling is reminiscent of… Structures of loaded human AGO2 with targets that pair to the miRNA seed (g2-g7, g2-g8, and g2-g9) display a change in the 3′ residues of the miRNA to be more available for pairing than without a seed-matched target (REF), suggesting there exists coordination to relay the seed-pairing state to protein residues that contact the 3′ end of the miRNA.
+This inferred coupling is reminiscent of mismatches between the CRISPR-Cas13a guide RNA and RNA target having differential effects on HEPN nuclease activation compared to their effects on binding affinity (Tambe et al., 2018).
+Structures of loaded human AGO2 with targets that pair to the miRNA seed (g2-g7, g2-g8, and g2-g9) display a change in the 3′ residues of the miRNA to be more available for pairing than without a seed-matched target (REF), suggesting there exists coordination to relay the seed-pairing state to protein residues that contact the 3′ end of the miRNA.
 Moreover, in the recent structure of loaded AGO2 bound to a fully complementary target, the seed conformation is slightly different, in particular at guide nucleotides 7 and 8 (REF).
 It is possible that the criteria for the conformational change is simply having a target bound such that any seed-match or mismatch will have an equal likelihood of promoting the conformational change of the 3′ end.
 In this scenario, the contribution of the 3′ pairing to overall binding affinity would be the same regardless of different amounts of seed pairing, or mismatches.
 On the other hand, various mismatches in the seed region may promote or inhibit this conformational change, and thus change the fraction of time the complex is competent to make 3′ base pairs.
 There is precedent for analogous behavior; it has been shown previously that a G-G mismatch at position 6 in the miRNA guide promote zebrafish’s Argonaute2 target cleavage reaction (Chen et al., 2017).
-This second model (Fig 3A “Model 2”) predicts that the contribution of 3′ pairing to overall binding affinity would be different for different seed-mismatches.
+This second model predicts that the contribution of 3′ pairing to overall binding affinity would be different for different seed-mismatches.

-The preferred pairing register differs for different miRNAs
+The optimal register for 3′ pairing differs between miRNAs

 Repeating the analysis of Fig 3D for each of the seven possible pairing registers for a 7-nt 3′ site for let-7a revealed that the register of pairing had a dramatic effect on the affinity of compensatory pairing.
 This affinity sharply diminished at register 12 and did not exceed background levels at registers 13–16 (Fig 4A, top row).
 At registers 9 and 10, affinity of compensatory pairing was retained, although somewhat diminished.
 At register 9, two loop-length optima were observed, one of which was at a loop length of 0 nt, consistent with pairing of seed and 3′ sites forming a single contiguous helix.
 However, in the context of most seed mismatches, the optimum that occurred at a loop length of 2 nt was somewhat more favorable, implying preference for non-contiguous pairing.
-Indeed, even at a loop length of 0 nt the potential pairing at positions 9 and 10 might not form, as indicated by the similar affinities observed at this loop length when substituting a U for the A at target position 9 (Fig SX).
-This apparent lack of pairing to miRNA position 9 indicates that, as with the miRNA 3′ terminal nucleotides, the energetic costs of displacing favorable contacts and undergoing conformational changes prevent stable pairing to miRNA nucleotide 9.
+In fact, the affinities observed for pairing starting at target position 9 and a loop length of 0 (i.e., for contiguous pairing through the seed to miRNA position 15) are unchanged when substituting the target nucleotide U at position 9 for an A (Fig SX).
+This suggests, much like for the 3′ terminal nucleotides of let-7a, that the putative pairing at positions 9 and 10 might not actually form due to the energetic cost of displacing favorable contacts between the guide RNA and and AGO2.